FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_PubContentType/README.md

-MQTT_Disconnect proof
+MQTTPropGet_PubContentType proof
 ==============

-This directory contains a memory safety proof for MQTT_Disconnect.
+This directory contains a memory safety proof for MQTTPropGet_PubContentType.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer